micmejia/bible-dump/NKJV/Proverbs/Prov 31.md

 She also rises while it is yet night, And provides food for her household, And a portion for her maidservants.

 ###### 16
-She considers a field and buys it; From [^e]her profits she plants a vineyard.
+She considers a field and buys it; From her profits she plants a vineyard.

 ###### 17
 She girds herself with strength, And strengthens her arms.